samaysimantbarik/QTestHelper/Readme.md

           startTime,    // Start time
-          error,        // Provide the error message if the status is FAILED [OPTIONAL] testSuiteId,   // Id of a test suite screenshot     // Base the base64 encoded string of screenshot [OPTIONAL] };
+          error,        // Provide the error message if the status is FAILED [OPTIONAL] testSuiteId,   // Id of a test suite screenshot     // Provide the base64 encoded string of screenshot [OPTIONAL] };

         await qTestHelper.executeTestRun(payload);